 And here is how it probably looked like:

-Inside Palace Of Agrippa II you can find remains of an old Synagogue.
+Inside the Palace Of Agrippa II, you can find the remains of an old Synagogue.

 The purple trail will lead you back to the Banias springs, and just as you pass the entry gate, you will see excavation area B to your left.

-And this how it looked with the “Miracle of the Bleeding Woman” relief.
+And this is how it looked with the “Miracle of the Bleeding Woman” relief.

 The suspended trail was constructed recently.
-And if you have not visited Banias for more then five years, then you probably have not been there yes.
-It is about an hour-long trail starting from Banias waterfall parking.
-This round trail goes through the suspended track, waterfall, and returns to the waterfall parking.
+And if you have not visited Banias for more than five years, then you probably have not been there yet.
+It is about an hour-long trail starting at Banias waterfall parking.
+This round trail goes through the suspended track, waterfall and returns to the waterfall parking.

 We arrived early and were among the first visitors.
 Probably because of that, we saw rock badgers.

 As you enter the waterfall gate and go straight for five minutes, you will reach the first viewpoint.
 On top of the mountain in the center, you can see Nimrod Fortress.